Chiiori

-Purchased by Alex Kerr in 1973, Chiiori features in Alex's book Lost Japan.
+Purchased by Japanologist Alex Kerr in 1973, Chiiori features in Kerr's book Lost Japan.
 Originally there was no road up to the house, so the only access was to walk an hour from the Iya River road below.
 Today there's a winding one-lane road access to the house.
 It is now the center of Chiiori Trust (a non-profit organization based in Iya Valley that is working toward solutions to the problems surrounding depopulation in rural Japan), and Chiiori Alliance (a company dedicated to the same goals).

 From 1997 to 2007, Kerr shared ownership of Chiiori with Mason Florence.
-However, in summer of 2007, Kerr bought back Florence's share and since then Alex and the Chiiori Trust / Chiiori Alliance have managed the house.
+In the summer of 2007, Kerr bought back Florence's share; since then, Kerr and the Chiiori Trust/Chiiori Alliance have managed the house.

 In 2012, Chiiori underwent a major restoration.
 Over the course of a year, the roof was re-thatched, walls and underfloor structure redone with damage repaired, earthquake protection incorporated, and amenities built in, such as plumbing, bath, toilets, lighting, and heating systems etc. However, most of these changes are invisible, and the thatch, irori, and old pine floors are as they've always been.

-Working as a consultant for Miyoshi City, of which Iya is a part, Alex went on to restore eight other thatched houses in the hamlet of Ochiai, further up the valley from Chiiori.
-Today Chiiori Alliance manages all nine houses as places for people to stay and for cultural events.
+Working as a consultant for the city of Miyoshi, of which Iya is a part, Kerr went on to restore eight other thatched houses in the hamlet of Ochiai located further up the valley from Chiiori.
+Today, Chiiori Alliance manages all nine houses as lodgings for travelers and spaces for cultural events.